 Graduates of a master's degree program in hospitality management might seek upper management positions, such as food and beverage manager, in restaurants, resorts, community centers or hotels.
 Additionally, a master's degree might satisfy academic eligibility criteria for some teaching positions or prepare aspiring college professors for doctoral studies in the field.

 Employment Outlook and Salary Information

 Graduates of food and beverage management programs usually qualify for careers in various branches of hospitality and food services, such as restaurants, hotels, schools, hospitals and catering companies.
-The U.S. Bureau of Labor Statistics (BLS) anticipated 5% growth between 2014-2024 for food service managers, which is about as fast as the average for all careers.
-In 2015, the BLS reported the average annual salary of food service managers at $53,640; the majority of these managers were employed in the restaurant industry.
+The U.S. Bureau of Labor Statistics (BLS) anticipated 1% growth between 2019-2029 for food service managers, which is faster than average for all careers.
+In 2019, the BLS reported the average annual salary of food service managers at $59,820; the majority of these managers were employed in the restaurant industry.